Exploring Non-Markovianity in Ergodic Channels: Measuring Memory Retention through Ergotropy: generalized ergodic channel with Lindblad evolution

 In this section we define and construct ergodic quantum operations in arbitrary dimensions and their Lindblad generators respectively.
 We further elucidate on the ergodic nature of the dynamics, which enables us to define non-ergodicity of a dynamics via a distance measure.
 Having Lindblad type generators enables us to consider their non-Markovian counterparts and analyse their properties.
-For specific example, we restrict ourselves to qubit dynamics with an arbitrary unique fixed point.
+For a specific example, we restrict ourselves to qubit dynamics with an arbitrary unique fixed point.
 In the following, we start with the technical preliminaries essential for the study.
+Before we start, we want to clarify a convention of notation used in this work, that arbitrary quantum states of any dimension are represented by the notation $\zeta$ and for a qubit are denoted by $\rho$.
+This convention is followed throughout the manuscript.
+Other states with specific properties are defined accordingly, as we go on.

-\subsection{Technical preliminaries}
+\subsection{Technical Preliminaries}

-We start with the definition of quantum non-Markovianity, which is considered here as quantum channels which are indivisible.
-The definition of a CP-divisible quantum channel is as follows.